jfhbrook/public/old-memes/viu/README.md

 and cargo isn't installed.

-if you want the best of both worlds, consider installing *both*, catching errors from calling viu, and fall back to term-img.
+if you want the best of both worlds, consider installing *both*, catching errors from calling viu, and fall back to terminal-image.

 ## version info